VIEW PROJECT

 When we launched the first version and the app was in the hands of real users, we learned more about their behaviors and expectations.
 The main challenges we encountered were as follows:

-2. Restaurants adding their own suppliers and items proved tiresome and laborious.
+Restaurants found adding their own suppliers and items tiresome and laborious.

 This meant restaurants would have their app tailored to them with their suppliers and products already loaded to their account, whilst weeding out customers looking for a takeaway and point them in the right direction towards the consumer app.